 - Please submit your work in a .doc or .docx format.

-- In the body of your email please include a bio of no more than 150 words and up to 4 links (ie: Homepage, Facebook, Twitter, Amazon page, or whatever else applies!)
+- Please include a bio of no more than 150 words, and up to four links to websites or social profiles.

-- Again, we’re looking for non-exclusive digital and physical print as well as online rights.
-Distribution will be through this website and potentially in a print or digital book format.
-At this time we are not asking for audio or film rights.
+- We’re looking for non-exclusive digital and physical print as well as online rights.
+Distribution will be through this website and potentially a print or digital book format.